Dandy in the Underworld

 Dandy in the Underworld is the twelfth and final studio album by English rock band T. Rex.
 It was released on 11 March 1977 by record label EMI.
-It reached No. 26 in the UK charts, the band's highest-charting album since 1974's Zinc Alloy.
-The leading single "I Love to Boogie" had been a hit single in the UK the previous year, peaking at number 13 in the singles chart.
+It reached number 26 in the UK charts, the band's highest-charting album since 1974's Zinc Alloy.
+The lead-off single "I Love to Boogie" had been a hit single in the UK the previous year, peaking at number 13 in the singles chart.

 Dandy in the Underworld was regarded by critics as a comeback for the band.
 It was praised for the strength of the songwriting and Bolan's vocal performances.
-However, it would prove to be the band's final album, as Marc Bolan died in a car crash in September 1977 at age 29.
-In 2006, an album of alternate versions and unreleased tracks called Final Cuts was released.
+However, it would prove to be the band's final album, as Marc Bolan died in a car crash in September 1977 at the age of 29.
+In 2006, an album of alternative versions and unreleased tracks called Final Cuts was released.

 Background and recording

-At the time of the album's release, Marc Bolan and T. Rex were on a UK tour, supported by The Damned.
+At the time of the album's release, Marc Bolan and T. Rex were on a UK tour, supported by the Damned.
 The album and tour were notable for marking a return to form for the band.

-The sessions had started in May 1976 at Decibel Studios London, with the recording of "I Love to Boogie'", with Steve Currie (bass), Davey Lutton (drums) and Dino Dines (piano).
-Later recordings took place at MRI Studios, Los Angeles, United States and continued at Decibel Studios, AIR Studios and Trident Studios in London, England.
+The sessions had started in May 1976 at Decibel Studios in London with the recording of "I Love to Boogie", with Steve Currie (bass), Davey Lutton (drums) and Dino Dines (piano).
+Later recordings took place at MRI Studios in Los Angeles, and continued at Decibel Studios, AIR Studios and Trident Studios in London.

-The track "Visions of Domino" was a re-recording of an unreleased song, "Funky London Childhood" with completely rewritten lyrics.
+The track "Visions of Domino" was a re-recording of an unreleased song, "Funky London Childhood" with completely rewritten lyrics, played live on the previous Futuristic Dragon tour in 1976.